zhipengsong98/Homepage/index.md

 ## About Me

 Hi, welcome to my homepage.
 I am **Zhipeng Song (宋智鹏)**, have recently completed my PhD at Ghent University and Université Marie et Louis Pasteur.
 My research interests include: Harmonic analysis on symmetric spaces and PDEs on Lie groups.
-I am now in the job market.
+I am currently on the academic job market.

 ## Educations